scholarslab/scholarslab.github.io/collections/_posts/2011-12-02-acceptance-testing-for-omeka-plugins.md

 layout: post
 slug: acceptance-testing-for-omeka-plugins
 title: Acceptance Testing for Omeka Plugins
-categories:
+category: blog
+tags:
 - Research and Development
-tags:
 - code
 - omeka
-- requirements-gathering
 ---

 For the month of December, I'm going to be heads-down on NeatlineFeatures ([project page](http://neatline.scholarslab.org/plugins/neatline-features/); [Github](https://github.com/scholarslab/NeatlineFeatures)).
 This is an [Omeka](http://omeka.org/) plugin that lets people associate geo-spatial metadata with Omeka items by drawing on a map.